 In addition, there are two advanced skills sequences, each of which involves a different core discipline of Cognitive Science.
 One of these sequences can be in the student’s major.
 This advanced skills sequence addresses interdisciplinary depth of knowledge.

 Further, students are required to major in one of the cognitive science core disciplines: psychology and neuroscience, philosophy, linguistics, computer science, education, architecture and planning, and speech, language and hearing sciences.
-To earn the Certificate, students must take at least eight courses for a minimum of 24 credit hours.
+To earn the Certificate, students must take at least six courses for a minimum of 18 credit hours.

 Additional credit hours may be required as prerequisites to classes chosen to fulfill the Certificate plan of study, but these courses usually also fulfill degree requirements.